 - Sweet Potato: Unless you can find 100% canned sweet potato puree or you want to use baby food puree, it is best to prepare homemade sweet potato puree.
 This is an incredibly easy process and also a great way to use up leftover baked sweet potatoes.

-- Flour: For whole grain pancakes, I recommend using whole white wheat flour.
+- Flour: For whole-grain pancakes, I recommend using whole white wheat flour.
 It is 100% whole grain, yet keeps the pancakes light and fluffy.
 Feel free to replace the whole white wheat flour with all-purpose flour.

 - Spices: Cinnamon and nutmeg add warmth to these pancakes and pair perfectly with the flavor of the sweet potatoes.

 - Buttermilk: Buttermilk is key to fluffy pancakes, as the acidity from the buttermilk reacts with the baking powder to form delicate air pockets.
 But there is no need to purchase buttermilk.
-To make homemade buttermilk, add 1 teaspoon lemon juice or white vinegar to milk and let sit for 5 minutes.
+To make homemade buttermilk, add 1 teaspoon of lemon juice or white vinegar to milk and let sit for 5 minutes.
 This works even if using non-dairy milk.

-- Butter: In true southern fashion, I used melted butter for the pancake batter.
+- Butter: In true Southern fashion, I used melted butter for the pancake batter.
 However, melted coconut oil or canola oil will work in place of the butter, if so desired.

-How to Make Sweet Potato Pancakes
+How to Make Sweet Potato Puree

-- Over a large bowl, sift the flour, baking powder, and salt using a fine mesh strainer.
+Sift the Dry Ingredients.
+Over a large bowl, sift the flour, baking powder, and salt using a fine mesh strainer.
 This will help ensure your batter does not have any large clumps of baking powder, which will quickly ruin pancakes.

 How to Keep Pancakes Warm